Emanuele-Saccoliti/Emanuele-Saccoliti/README.md

 # 📁 What You'll Find Here
-Projects on
+- Hands-on projects focused on:
   - Quantitative Finance
   - Machine Learning Applications
   - GenAI applications

+- Personal research material, technical notes, papers, and documentation

 <!---
 Emanuele-Saccoliti/Emanuele-Saccoliti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.